SvenSerneels/ppdire/README.md

 Work to do
 ----------
 - optimize alignment to `sklearn`
-- align to some of `sprm` plotting functions
+- integrate further with `sprm` plotting and preprocessing
+- make more flexible regarding data input types
 - optimize for speed
 - extend to multivariate responses (open research topic !)
 - suggestions always welcome